 Journey of Water will be an exploration trail where you will meet and play with magical, living water.
 The water will have a life of its own — just like Moana’s friend, the ocean — and you’ll learn about the importance of the natural water cycle.
 Learn more about Journey of Water, Inspired by Moana, here.

 New Festival Center

-A new, three-level pavilion will open in World Celebration and serve as a home for live events and as the Festival Center for Epcot’s festivals.
-Being three-levels it will offer new views of the Park as well as a great view of the nighttime spectaculars.
-The pavilion will include a plaza level, and expo level, and a Park on the top level.
+A new, three-level pavilion will open in World Celebration to serve as a home for live events and as the Festival Center for EPCOT’s four annual festivals.
+Being three levels tall, it will offer new views of the Park as well as a great view of the nighttime spectaculars.
+The pavilion will include a plaza level, an expo level, and a Park on the top level.

 New Entrance Plaza